vrajeshsh/gfg-practice/README.md

 # Leetcode Practice
-This is a practice repo where I'll be learning and uploading leetcode solutions
+This is a practice repo where I'll be learning and uploading gfg solutions